zornlabs/club-house/terminology.md

 * **Admin Bar** - if you can administer a group, while browsing the group site you'll see a series of admin like navigation links and tools across the top.

+* Membership Application - made available to non-signed in visitors via a link in the navigation.

 ## Actions

 * **Sign In** and **Sign Out** are preferred over login or log in.